 As the inaugural director of the center, Oliver will provide leadership, vision and direction for the new facility.
 He will be in charge of planning and implementing the innovation center’s academic programming as well as fostering engagement among students.

 Oliver says there are four different pillars he wants all students who use the center to be exposed to: an interdisciplinary scope, experiential learning, an entrepreneurial mindset and a global perspective.

 “Those are the four things the innovation center is fostering,” said Oliver.
 “And with the unique way the center has been structured and the diversity of things that are in here, students are going to able to work together in ways that they just couldn’t before.”

-All of the colleges will have a footprint in the building but the majority of the building, 60% says Oliver, will defined as “shared space,” and be accessible to all students across campus.
+All of the colleges will have a footprint in the building but the majority of the building, 60% says Oliver, will be defined as “shared space,” and be accessible to all students across campus.

-The roughly 140,000 square foot, five-story building will house an auditorium along with four classrooms.
+The roughly 140,000 square-foot, five-story building will house an auditorium along with four classrooms.
 The space will also include a gaming lab, a media production suite, meeting rooms, fabrication areas — from electronics to woodworking to textiles — study and collaboration spaces, a cafe, a test kitchen and a student-run retail center.